 Fresh spinach - optional

-Note: some recipes on YouTube say to add a little yellow food coloring because it's usually yellow in Chinese restaurants.
-I have not done that but will the next time I make it.
+Note: some recipes on YouTube add a little yellow food coloring because it's yellow in Chinese restaurants.
+I have not done that but might next time I make it.
 3/11/21: I made this again tonight (without the chicken) and added turmeric for color.
-(I've noticed some recipes say to add yellow food coloring).
-I also added garlic powder, salt, powdered ginger, coconut amminos (or soy sauce) and white pepper this time.
-It was a little tastier!

-Update on this recipe: I fixed this soup the other day and for the first time I added a can of baby corn that you would get in the Asian section of your grocery store.
+Update: I fixed this soup the other day and for the first time I added a can of baby corn that you would get in the Asian section of your grocery store.
 We liked it.
-Remember, the key to having this taste like an authentic Asian flavor is the toasted sesame oil.
+Remember, the key to having this taste like an authentic Asian flavor is the "toasted" sesame oil.

 Delete